rwmt/rimworldmultiplayer.github.io-content/content/about/faq/_index.md

 ### Q: Can I donate?

-A: If you're feeling generous then these are the people who are currently working on the mod:
+A: If you're feeling generous then these are the people who have contributed to the mod's development:

 NotFood:
 https://ko-fi.com/notfood (Core) (Mod Compatiblity) (Compatability Commissions)